A Rich Set of Data Analytic and AI Tools for Geoscience

 Deep Learning (DL) Fault Detection

-Built on 3D CNN technology, the Deep Learning (DL) Fault Detection application is equipped with a robust synthetic fault model supporting a wide range of seismic data without the need for user-provided fault examples for training.
-AI Fault Detection in Paradise uses a combination of supervised Deep Learning (DL) and unsupervised Machine Learning (ML) technologies to produce a refined fault volume, ready to import into an interpretation system.
-Fault Detection in Paradise offers these advantages:
+Built on 3D CNN technology, the Deep Learning (DL) Fault Detection application is equipped with robust synthetic fault models, supporting a wide range of seismic data and geologic settings without the need for user-provided fault examples for training.
+AI-based Fault Detection in Paradise uses a combination of supervised Deep Learning (DL) and unsupervised Machine Learning (ML) technologies to produce fault geobodies, which are easily converted to fault planes in an interpretation system.
+Fault Detection in Paradise offers these advantages

 Paradise AI Fault Detection (left) run on the seismic data from the Canning Basin in Western Australia (right).
 Note the detail fault system identified through an unsupervised deep learning CNN process – generated rapidly vs. traditional method of hand-picking lines.